rishika-11/GENAI-2Feb2024/README.md

 The project implements a text generation model using LSTM neural networks to generate coherent text sequences based on input data.

 # Data Set
-It is the paragraph of the information about education.
+It is the text document contains information about education.

 # Libraries